-Yogurt is widely marketed as “healthy” food, yet the majority of manufacturers add so much sugar that most yogurt is only slightly more healthful than ice cream.
+Yogurt is widely marketed as “healthy” food, yet the majority of manufacturers add so much sugar that most yogurt is sometimes sweeter than ice cream.
 True yogurt should just contain milk and cultures, yet many brands market themselves as “gluten-free” and “vegetarian friendly.”
-This is meaningless, obviously, as no yogurt is going to contain gluten or meats.
+This is meaningless, obviously, as no yogurt is going to contain gluten or meats!

 It seems mainstream brands like Chobani are really listening and now using non-GMO ingredients and milk not treated with hormones like rBST.
 This is great, but I find it a little sneaky that Chobani’s container of plain yogurt says “made with whole milk” on the front, and yet the first two ingredients are “non-fat milk, cream…” Why not just use whole milk?
 I imagine that it’s cheaper because they already make nonfat yogurt.
 Also, Chobani’s flavored yogurts contain as many as 20 grams of sugar per serving.

 This Greek-style yogurt is sold everywhere, including health food stores like Whole Foods.
 But this really isn’t a health food.
 Fage yogurts aren’t organic and every flavor except plain has sugar.
 The fruit flavors use fruit juice concentrates, so there probably isn’t much whole fruit in those versions.
-I know Maia does send her kids to school sometimes with the little Fage cups with honey, which is the only not-terrible one, but recently she’s upgraded to Wallaby Organics with honey.
+I know Maia does send her kids to school sometimes with the little Fage cups with honey, which is the only not-terrible one.

-These yogurts are undeniably tasty, but with 21 grams of sugar per serving, I have to call them out as Sneaky (they also contain “natural flavors,” which I don’t love).
-Their plain organic version is fine, although it doesn’t specify which cultures are used.
+These yogurts are undeniably tasty, but with 21 grams of sugar per serving, I have to call them out as sneaky.
+They also contain “natural flavors,” which I don’t love.
+Liberte’s plain organic version is fine, although it doesn’t specify which cultures are used.

 With 22 grams of sugar, Stonyfield’s O’Soy vegan yogurt is the least healthy non-dairy yogurt option.
-Soymilk itself is controversial, so I see no reason for this product to be offered in natural food stores–there are better plant-based yogurts!
+Soy milk itself is controversial, so I see no reason for this product to be offered in natural food stores–there are better plant-based yogurts!

 Whew!
 I know this is a lot of info.
 Tell me: are there brands you love that I didn’t recommend above?
 What are your favorite yogurts?